nervosnetwork/docs.nervos.org/website/docs/dapp/write-and-read-on-chain-message.md

 ## How to store & retrieve data from a Cell

-In this tutorial, you'll learn how to tuck a nifty message - "**Hello CKB!**" - into a [cell](https://docs.nervos.org/docs/reference/cell/) on the CKB testnet.
+In this tutorial, you'll learn how to tuck a nifty message - "**Hello CKB!**" - into a [cell](https://docs.nervos.org/docs/reference/cell/) on the CKB blockchain.
 Imagine it as sending a message in a bottle, but the ocean is digital, and the bottle is a super secure, tamper-proof CKB cell!

-Once your words are encoded and inscribed into the blockchain, we'll show you how to decode them with the same cell.
+As you have learned from the first tutorial [view and transfer balance](/view-and-transfer-balance), the cell can store any type of data in the data field of Cell structure.
+Here we will put a text message encoding in hex string format and store it in the data field.
+Once your words are encoded and inscribed into the blockchain, we'll then get the hex string from the same cell back and then decode them to the original text message. the method of encoding and decoding is totally up to your favorite, we use the `TextDecoder` for simplicity through the tutorial.

 ## Setup the devnet & run the example project